ServiceStack/servicestack.net/MyApp/_posts/2023-11-27_net8-identity-auth.md

 Plugins.Add(new AuthFeature(IdentityAuth.For<ApplicationUser>()));
 ```

 It requires minimal configuration as all Authorization is configured using ASP.NET Core's
 standard APIs, any configuration in this plugin is then just used to customize Identity Auth's integration with ServiceStack.

 There's also no new concepts to learn as all ASP .NET Core endpoints, pages and controllers continue to Authenticate against
 the populated `ClaimsPrincipal` whilst all ServiceStack APIs continue to Authenticate against the populated typed
 [User Session](https://docs.servicestack.net/auth/sessions).

 The `AuthFeature` works by registering the following Identity Auth Providers:

 ### Identity Auth Providers

- - [IdentityApplicationAuthProvider](https://github.com/ServiceStack/ServiceStack/blob/main/ServiceStack/src/ServiceStack.Extensions/Auth/IdentityApplicationAuthProvider.cs) - Handles converting from Application Cookie ClaimsPrincipal into an Authenticated ServiceStack Session
+- [IdentityApplicationAuthProvider](https://github.com/ServiceStack/ServiceStack/blob/main/ServiceStack/src/ServiceStack.Extensions/Auth/IdentityApplicationAuthProvider.cs) - Converts an Identity Auth `ClaimsPrincipal` into a ServiceStack Session
- - [IdentityCredentialsAuthProvider](https://github.com/ServiceStack/ServiceStack/blob/main/ServiceStack/src/ServiceStack.Extensions/Auth/IdentityCredentialsAuthProvider.cs) - Implements ServiceStack's `Authenticate` API that authenticates using Identity Auth
+- [IdentityCredentialsAuthProvider](https://github.com/ServiceStack/ServiceStack/blob/main/ServiceStack/src/ServiceStack.Extensions/Auth/IdentityCredentialsAuthProvider.cs) - Implements ServiceStack's `Authenticate` API using Identity Auth
 - [IdentityJwtAuthProvider](https://github.com/ServiceStack/ServiceStack/blob/main/ServiceStack/src/ServiceStack.Extensions/Auth/IdentityJwtAuthProvider.cs) - Converts an Identity Auth JWT into an Authenticated ServiceStack Session

-Only the `IdentityApplicationAuthProvider` is registered by default which is required to convert Identity Auth's ClaimPrincipal
+Only the `IdentityApplicationAuthProvider` is registered by default which is required to convert Identity Auth's `ClaimPrincipal`
-into an Authenticated ServiceStack Session.
+into an Authenticated ServiceStack [Session](https://docs.servicestack.net/auth/sessions).
 The other Auth Providers are required if you want to enable authentication with
 ServiceStack's endpoints.
 E.g. ServiceStack's [Built-in UIs](https://servicestack.net/auto-ui) would require the Credentials Auth
 to be enabled to authenticate via the built-in Sign In dialogs.

 ### Configuring Auth Providers

 Which is what all the Blazor and MVC Identity Auth templates enable by default in
 [Configure.Auth.cs](https://github.com/NetCoreTemplates/blazor/blob/main/MyApp/Configure.Auth.cs):

 ```csharp